SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ### Settlement
 #### Create OpenOffers for Settlement

-Create a settlement `OpenOffer`.
-The templates/interfaces for `OpenOffer` are defined in the `settlement` folder of this respository.
-A party involved in settlement is captured using the follow JSON structure:
+Create settlement `OpenOffer`s.
+Refer to the the `settlement` folder of this respository for more information on the `OpenOffer` interfaces and templates.

+A party involved in the proposed settlement is captured using the follow JSON structure:

 ```js
  // Either: